 My daughter has the deluxe version of the game, with the rotating turntable board.
 It’s the actual one that I bought for my Granny.
-The styrofoam is missing from one corner.
-It was chewed away by a raccoon that got into it at Granny’s house, when she stored it in the basement.
+The Styrofoam is missing from one corner.
+It was chewed away by a skunk that got into it at Granny’s house, where she stored it in the dining room – that’s a whole different story.
 Inside the lid, you can find documented historical moves.
 You can see the date when Granny’s best friend, Francis, dumped her rack.
 You can also see particularly high score games and other outstanding accomplishments.

 My husband is from Scotland.
 We played Scrabble on our wedding night.
 He likes to think he can use words that are common usage in the UK, but I only allow this when we are playing in UK.
 He is a good player, and it’s usually a pretty close game between us.
 I keep a little notebook in my Scrabble box, so that I can keep a dated record of every game played.
 My letter tiles are in a bag that my Mom sewed for me after the original bag gave out.
 It’s made out of a pig print fabric, because I love pigs.

 You see, there is a reason why you have to get dinner, and all the clean up, done before you start to play.
 You never know when a game is going to end.
 It’s not unheard of for a nap to happen between moves.
 There is a story of one such game that has been retold many times in our family.
 It presents a great analogy for life, so it’s value is immeasurable.